*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

-The Black truffle, unlike many other species of mushroom, is completely subterranean which means that it naturally grows underneath the earth’s surface.
-Black truffles are known scientifically as Tuber melanosporum.
+Black truffles (scientific name Tuber melanosporum), unlike many other species of mushroom, are completely subterranean which means that they naturally grow underneath the earth’s surface.
+This makes them similar to the Poria mushroom described elsewhere.

 They are perhaps the most highly valued mushroom by chefs and gourmets; according to French texts circa the 1700s, the French gastronome Jean Anthelme Brillat-Savarin was the first culinary expert to call truffles as “the diamond of the kitchen”.
 Today, they are a popular delicacy in French, Spanish, Italian, Croatian, and Middle Eastern cuisine.

-Because of their scarcity, they are one of the most highly-priced mushrooms species in the world and can cost between $1000 and $2000 per pound depending on the season.
-Hence they are often found in expensive gourmet restaurants.
+Because of their scarcity, they are one of the most highly priced mushrooms species in the world and can cost between $1000 and $2000 per pound depending on the season.
+They rival mushrooms such as Matsutake in price, hence they are often found in expensive gourmet restaurants.

-Black truffle mushrooms grow natively in Central Europe and Mediterranean regions, although they can also be found in New Zealand and the U.S. on a smaller scale.
+Black truffle mushrooms grow natively in Central Europe and Mediterranean regions, although they also grow in New Zealand and the U.S. on a smaller scale.
 Perhaps the most distinguished region where black truffles grow on a large scale and are then exported to other countries is the Perigord district of Southwestern France.

 How To Identify Them